ai/nanoevents/README.md

 ### Remove Listener

-Method `on` and `once` return `unbind` function.
-Call it and this listener will be unbind from event.
+Methods `on` and `once` return `unbind` function.
+Call it and this listener will be removed from event.

 ```js
 const unbind = emitter.on('tick', number => {